IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 > If you've already created a database, remove it before importing the bacpac (this creates a new database)

-1. Search for ``Storage accounts`` and create a new storage account using "Standard performance" and "Geo redundant storage"
+1. Search for ``Storage accounts`` and create a new storage account using "Standard performance" and "Locally redundant storage"
 2. Create a new container for the bacpac file
 3. Press upload on the storage account overview screen and upload the bacpac
 4. Go to your database service and press ``Import database``